 Enter Bird's Name in Search Box:

 Species: The Crescent-chested Warbler (Dendroica castanea) can be found in the mountains of Mexico and Central America.
-Has some colour similarities to the Northern Parula and the Tropical Parula.
-Seen mostly on the slopes of the mountains, it prefers a deciduous forest.
-Population appears to be stable, associated with other passerines in flocks during the winters months to forged for foods, not endangered.
+It has some colour similarities to the Northern Parula and the Tropical Parula.
+It is seen mostly on the slopes of the mountains and it prefers a deciduous forest.
+Its population appears to be stable, and it associates with other passerines in flocks during the winter months, to forage for food.
+It is not endangered.

 Distinctions: Both male and the female have bold white superciliums.
-The male has a gray crown, nape and tail, grayish black wings with no wing bars.
-Olive green back, bright yellow throat, breast and flanks, white lower body and under tail coverts. cresent at base of eye, bottom side of lower mandible is yellow.
-Female and juvenile have the same appearance, but in duller colours.
+The male has a gray crown, nape and tail, grayish black wings with no wingbars.
+Olive green back, bright yellow throat, breast and flanks, white lower body and undertail coverts. crescent at the base of its eye and the bottom side of its lower mandible is yellow.
+Female and juvenile have the same appearance but in duller colours.

 Voice: Chipping call, buzzy notes, repeated over.

 Nesting: Three to five white coloured eggs.
-Builds nest in trees.
-The nest is composed of leaves, twigs, mosses, and lined with fine grasses and hair.
+Builds its nest in trees.
+The nest is composed of leaves, twigs, moss and it is lined with fine grasses and hair.

 |B L||W W||W||Family||Latin Name|